Contact us

 This structured approach is enhanced by INOC's Ops 3.0 platform, which uses AI and automation to correlate alarms, enrich tickets with CMDB data, and sometimes automatically resolve transient issues.
 The result is faster resolution times, reduced workload on higher-tier engineers, and more effective incident management overall.

-Here's a level look at the platform to give some visual context into our incident workflow and where correlation happens within it:
+Here's a level look at the platform to give some visual context for our incident workflow and where correlation happens within it:

 The INOC Ops 3.0 Platform